 - The time basis of transactions is a global ordering of transactions for a particular database.
 Peers always see all transactions up to their time basis, in order, with no gaps.

 Datomic also provides first class support for accessing the time basis of information:

 - Every fact in the database knows its time basis via the transaction component of a datom.

-- A database value knows its time basis via Database.basisT.
+- A database value knows its time basis.

-To correctly implement domain models, transactions need to be able to derive new facts based on existing facts (e.g. adding to a bank balance), and to enforce domain-specific functional constraints (e.g. a valid account must include name, email, and password hash).
-Datomic's transaction functions support arbitrary functional constraints within transactions, including both optimistic and pessimistic concurrency strategies.
+To correctly implement domain models, transactions need to be able to derive new facts based on existing facts (e.g. adding to a bank balance).
+Datomic transaction functions support arbitrary transformations of transaction data based on the current value of the database, enabling both optimistic and pessimistic concurrency strategies.

-The Isolation property ensures that concurrent transactions result in the same system state that would result if the transactions were executed serially.
+The Isolation property ensures serializability: concurrent transactions result in the same system state that would result if the transactions were executed serially.

-Durability means that once a transaction has been committed, it has been recorded in durable storage.
-Datomic is fully durable–it always awaits acknowledgment from storage before reporting that a transaction is complete.
+Durability means that once a transaction has been committed, it has been recorded in the log.
+Datomic is fully durable–it always awaits acknowledgment from DynamoDB before reporting that a transaction is complete.